tomvidm/smokesight/src/server/README.md

 # Smokesight Server
-This module will handle all communication between the remote equipment, the client, the database and the signal processing system.
+## Purpose
+This submodule will handle storage and retrieval of data, communication with the remote device and decision making based on measured data.
+One server will handle multiple devices.
+The server can be controlled remotely by an operator through SSH or by a user using a web interface.